What are the responsibilities and job description for the Assistant Professor Hawaiian Studies position at University of Hawaii?

 Desirable Qualifications

-- Ability to teach classes in Hawaiian, including the ability to translate and research in Hawaiian.
+- Ability to teach courses in Hawaiian.

 To Apply:

-Click on the "Apply" button on the top right corner of the screen to complete an application and attach required documents.
+Click on the "Apply" button on the top right corner of the screen to complete an application and attach the required documents.
 Applicant must submit the following:

 1. Cover letter that outlines specifically how you satisfy the minimum and desirable qualifications,